 My first book, The Sensation Novel and the Victorian Family Magazine was published by Palgrave Macmillan in 2001, a development from my PhD thesis, written at the University of Keele (1994-7).
 Although I have not published subsequently on sensation fiction and periodicals, I continue to think about the fluid boundaries between popular and canonical fiction in Victorian culture.

-‘The “Charlotte” Cult: Myths of Female Genius’ in Charlotte Brontë: Legacies and Afterlives (eds) Amber R. Regis and Deborah Wynne [forthcoming, Manchester University Press, 2016]
+‘The “Charlotte” Cult: Writing the Literary Pilgrimage, from Gaskell to Woolf’, in Charlotte Brontë: Legacies and Afterlives (eds) Amber K. Regis and Deborah Wynne (forthcoming, Manchester University Press, 2016)

 ‘Charlotte Brontë’s Frocks and Shirley’s Queer Textiles’ in Literary Bric-a-Brac and the Victorians: From Commodities to Oddities (eds) Jonathon Shears and Jan Harrison (Ashgate, 2013): 147-163 [ISBN: 978-1-4094-3990-5]